Posted on December 27, 2019

 The area seems to have an energy to it.
 Some have pinpointed the thaumaturgical surge to Ed’s genius-level manipulation of magnetic and natural forces, a sort of mutant power he long hinted at.

-The Pandemonium Of Weirdness and Hauntings That Is Coral Castle.
+The Pandemonium Of Weirdness That is Haunted Coral Castle.

 Florida is known for its alien sightings.
 Off the coast, you have the Bermuda Triangle, and up by the panhandle a place called Gulf-Breeze that’s a Spring Break bonanza for ETs and College snowbirds.